Robbie54/aiProject/README.md

 # Todo
-Tried running with fashion minst seemed to train ran an epoch in ~8mins Need to work out how to visualise/get a better output

 For picoVoice Rhino need to create the speechToIntent commands currently just running taking photo if any intent is fulfilled

 Minor thing but running juptyer notebook from the python file would be nice probaly just convert to python file after training model